 Low-priced stocks have a tendency to seduce investors simply because of those small price tags, but not all low-priced stocks are good companies.
 This Fidelity fund offers investors the benefit of active management in a corner of the equity market with high risk/reward characteristics.
 Said another way, many investors interested in low price tag stocks should consider this Fidelity fund over picking individual names.

 This Fidelity fund is nearly 30 years old and is considered a mid-cap value fund, though some of its holdings are large caps and not all have low price tags.
-FLPSX devotes nearly 23% of its weight to consumer cyclical stocks while the financial services and technology sectors combine for over 27% of the Fidelity fund’s weight.
+FLPSX devotes over 33% of its weight to consumer goods and services stocks, while the financial services and technology sectors combine for over 26% of the Fidelity fund’s weight.

 Fidelity ZERO Total Market Index Fund (FZROX)